DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 *Applet*

-An Applet is a small program that is downloaded from a web page and executed by browse3r oftware.
+An Applet is a small program that is downloaded from a web page and executed by browser software.
 Also, an HTML tag that defines an applet program.which is written in Java and designed to run on a web page.
 It can be used to display scrolling text such as a marquee across the top of a page or other animations